 Maven is an innovative bar and restaurant in San Francisco’s Lower Haight neighborhood.
 At Maven’s core is a paired menu, which couples creative cocktails with delicious small plates.
 Maven executes a style of that is casual, while equally very competent, sacrificing neither comfort nor elegance.

 The focal point of Maven’s interior design is a living wall mounted behind the mammoth redwood bartop and communal tables.
 A dark alluring atmosphere, organic in nature, incorporating soft candlelight with deep wood tones, kindles the seductive and spirited guest experience.

-Isaac Miller started cooking as a teenager when he would spin produce from farmers’ markets into creative dishes for his family.
+Isaac Miller started cooking as a teenager by reimagining produce from farmers’ markets into creative dishes for his family.

 Before signing on at Maven as Executive Chef and Partner, Isaac developed his skills over 16 years working at some of the area’s most respected restaurants including Sons & Daughters, 231 Elsworth, and David Kinch’s two Michelin-starred Manresa.
 At Maven, he’s constructed a menu around fresh, local ingredients that lend themselves to dishes he describes as ‘thoughtful,’ ‘playful,’ and ‘fulfilling,’ and was awarded 3-stars from Michael Bauer of the SF Chronicle.